FakeOut: Leveraging Out-of-domain Self-supervision for Multi-modal Video Deepfake Detection: Method

 \section{Method}

 Most video deepfake generation methods synthesize fake content using frame-by-frame manipulation techniques \cite{thies2019deferred, thies2016face2face, jiang2020deeperforensics}.
 Frame-by-frame techniques may fail to create temporally coherent results \cite{matern2019exploiting}.
 Therefore, visual representation learning can benefit from the sequential information embodied in the video.
 Particularly, it can learn temporal artifacts that can be exploited for deepfake detection \cite{gu2021spatiotemporal}.
 Another modality incorporated in videos is the audio modality, which can be utilized as well for detection when a mismatch between it and the visual modality occurs \cite{agarwal2020detecting}.
 Thus, we leverage these representations to create a joint representation for the detection task.
 To make the semantic representations more robust, we utilize a multi-modal backbone pre-trained on a large scale video dataset in a self-supervised manner.
 We take the pre-trained backbone that learned to output robust representations on out-of-facial-domain data and adapt it to the deepfake detection task.
-We aim to outperform existing deepfake detection methods, focusing on generalizing to unseen datasets and forgery techniques.